-A stellar 2015 campaign for the Tritons and Avila's pitching unit saw UCSD break program records for team earned-run average (2.84), shutouts (13), strikeouts (469) and strikeouts per nine innings (8.72), while finishing second in ERA in the CCAA and sixth in the country.
-The Tritons went 36-21 and advanced through to the Division II West Region finals for the second year in succession.
+A stellar 2015 campaign for the Tritons and Avila's unit saw UCSD break program records for team ERA (2.84), shutouts (13), strikeouts (469) and strikeouts per nine innings (8.72), while finishing sixth in ERA in the country.
+The Tritons were within the nation's top 10 in five other pitching categories in shutouts (third), WHIP (third, 1.15), strikeout-to-walk ratio (fifth, 3.42), hits allowed per nine innings (eighth, 7.84), and walks allowed per nine innings (ninth, 2.55).
+UCSD went 36-21 and advanced through to the Division II West Region finals for the second year in succession.

-The 2016 season was a 13th straight in which UCSD produced a winning overall record (31-21), with Avila's group posting the second-best ERA (3.91) in the CCAA with 35 of 52 games having been started by true freshmen.
+The 2016 season was a 13th straight in which UCSD posted a winning mark (31-21), with Avila's group achieving the second-best ERA (3.91) in the CCAA for the third year in a row, remarkably with 35 of 52 (.673) starts taken on by true freshmen, and 294.1 of 449.0 (.656) innings by true or redshirt freshmen.

 Prior to joining the Tritons, Avila was the head coach at Palm Beach Atlantic University in West Palm Beach, Fla., from 2006-09, where he led the Sailfish to two National Christian College Athletic Association (NCCAA) South Region championships in four seasons.
 He was named the NCCAA South Region Coach of the Year in 2006 and 2009.
 In both of those years, the Sailfish finished ninth in the NCCAA.
 During his tenure, Avila coached one All-American and 22 all-region selections.
 Three players went on to sign professional contracts.

 In 1999, Avila was drafted by the Philadelphia Phillies in the 18th round.
 He spent five years in the minor leagues, including time with the Double-A Reading Phillies.

-Avila earned a bachelor's degree in physical education in 2002 from The Master's and a master's degree in the same field from Azusa (Calif.)
-Pacific University in 2005.
+Avila earned a bachelor's degree in physical education in 2002 from The Master's and a master's degree in the same field from Azusa Pacific University in 2005.